Madrid

 Madrid: What to Do Beyond the Obvious

 Madrid rewards people who stay for a week rather than a weekend.
 The Prado alone deserves two full visits, the neighbourhoods are all different, and the city runs on a schedule that will fight your body clock for the first three days.
 Dinner before 9pm marks you as a tourist.
-Embrace it or resist it; either way, you’ll eventually adapt.
+Embrace it or resist it; the adjustment period is actually part of the experience.

 The Art Triangle

-The Thyssen is often overlooked but has the best collection of Dutch Golden Age work in Spain.
-All three offer a combined ticket for around €32 that’s valid for several days.
+The Thyssen is often overlooked but holds the best collection of Dutch Golden Age work in Spain.
+All three museums offer a combined ticket for around €32 that’s valid for several days, which is sensible planning.

 Neighbourhoods Worth Knowing

-Malasana is the one young Madridelenos actually go to.
-Calle del Pez and the streets around it have good cocktail bars and no pretension.
-Prices are lower here than in Chueca one neighbourhood over.
+Malasana is where young Madridelenos actually go.
+The streets around Calle del Pez have good cocktail bars, independent bookshops, and record shops that have survived gentrification by being interesting enough to merit survival.
+Prices are notably lower than in Chueca one neighbourhood over.

 La Latina on Sunday morning means the Rastro flea market (every Sunday, 09:00-15:00) followed by vermut at a bar on Calle Cava Baja.
-This is a legitimate local ritual, not a tourist activity.
+This is a legitimate local ritual, not a tourist activity invented by guidebooks.
+The vermouth, served cold with an olive, is the correct drink for 12:30pm on a Sunday in this city.

 Eating

-Botin on Calle Cuchilleros claims to be the world’s oldest restaurant (Guinness certified, operating since 1725).
-The roast suckling pig is the reason to go; the cocido madrileño is good but you can get it cheaper elsewhere.
+Botin on Calle Cuchilleros has been operating since 1725, which gives it the Guinness record for world’s oldest restaurant.
+The roast suckling pig is the reason to go; it’s been made in the same wood-fired oven for three centuries.
 Budget around €50 per person with wine.
+Book ahead.

 Getting Around

-The metro is clean and cheap, with a 10-trip card covering zones A and B1 for around €12.20.
-The city is also very walkable between the centre and Salamanca.
+The metro is clean, cheap, and covers everywhere you need.
+A 10-trip card covering zones A and B1 runs around €12.20.
+The city is very walkable in the central areas.
 Taxis are reasonable; the base rate starts at €2.50.

 Practical Notes

-Book the Prado in advance in summer, or go first thing on a weekday.
-Most museums are free on certain days and those slots fill up.
-The city is busy from June through August; April-May and September-October have better weather and smaller queues.
-The tap water in Madrid is fine to drink, which matters in the heat.
+Book the Prado in advance for summer visits or go first thing on a weekday.
+Free admission slots fill up online.
+April-May and September-October have noticeably better weather and smaller queues than the August peak.
+Madrid’s tap water is very good quality, which matters in the heat.

-A day trip to Toledo (30 minutes by high-speed train, €12 each way from Atocha) is worth doing, particularly for the cathedral and El Greco’s house museum.
+A day trip to Toledo (30 minutes by high-speed train, around €12 each way from Atocha) is worth doing, particularly for the cathedral (the 13th-century main nave is one of the finest in Spain) and El Greco’s house museum in the Jewish Quarter.
+Go on a weekday and arrive by 9am to beat the tour buses.